corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/ledger-recovery-flow.md

 ###  Recoverable transaction types

-All transactions types are recoverable with the exception of issuance transactions without observers (for example, where a node issues new states to itself only).
+All transactions types are recoverable except issuance transactions without observers (for example, where a node issues new states to itself only).

 ### Privacy